epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 | The Exorcist                    | 1973 | $441.1 million | $2.281 billion   |

-Now, let's settle the debate: Are 'older' movies more successful than 'newer' ones?
-We're defining 'older' as pre-2000 and 'newer' as post-2000.
-Spoiler alert: The plot thickens as we look at the data!

-[Histogram or Q-Q Plot Here]

-Our trusty Mann-Whitney U test will help us crack this case.
-If the p-value is less than 0.05, it's time for a plot twist: there's a significant difference between the old and new movies.

-### Mann-Whitney U Test Results
-- **Statistic:** 7,220,205.0
-- **P-Value:** 9.23e-18
-- **Median Revenue for Older Movies:** $28,111,512.43
-- **Median Revenue for Newer Movies:** $19,323,866.66

-With a p-value way less than our 0.05 threshold, the verdict is clear: _Older movies have a significantly higher median revenue than newer movies_ when adjusted for inflation.
-It seems like the classics aren't just golden in our hearts but also in the box office!

 ## Global Economic Growth and its Influence on the Movie Industry
 [Content for this section]